MalDan13/Venus-coronae-and-volcanoes-clustering-with-VAE/README.md

 * "model_train" contains notebooks for training autoencoders to recognize volcanic structures on Venus using satellite imagery and topography.
 * In the "model_test" folder, there are notebooks for testing the trained models.
 * Finally, the "latent_dim_clustering" folder includes two notebooks.
 The first notebook extracts features from the latent space of autoencoders and the second one performs clustering using K-means and other algorithms such as hierarchical clustering and Gaussian mixture models.
+* The results of SAR images and topographic maps reconstructions are presented in "SAR_reconstructions_120epochs_LD512.png" and "topo_reconstructions_50epochs_LD16.png" files respectively.
 ## Pipeline
 1) Before training, each image and topographic map is cut into 64 tiles of 512x512 pixel size with overlap using "Cut_tiles_folder.py".
 2) These tiles are used for further two separate autoencoders for SAR images and topography maps training.